SPANX appoints Cricket Whitton as CEO and names veteran brand transformation leader Jeanne Jackson as executive chairman - ExBulletin

 SPANX appoints Cricket Whitton as CEO and names veteran brand transformation leader Jeanne Jackson as executive chairman

-ATLANTA , Feb.
-5, 2024 /PRNewswire/ — SPANX, LLC, the globally renowned lifestyle brand and leader in shapewear, has announced its next generation of leadership.
-The Board of Directors has appointed Caroline (Cricket) Whitton as Chief Executive Officer and Jeanne Jackson as Executive Chair.

 Whitton most recently served as President and Chief Growth Officer of SPANX, leading all revenue and growth efforts globally, and has been driving the brand's significant digital transformation since joining the company in 2017.
-Before Spanx, she drove digital growth at retail brands including Wayfair and design at your fingertips.
+Before Spanx, she drove digital growth at retail brands, including Honesty and design at your fingertips.
 Whitton will work with Jackson and SPANX's all-female board to execute ambitious growth plans.

 “I am so pleased to announce Cricket as CEO of SPANX.
-Her deep commitment to our brand gives me great confidence in the continued success of our company,” said Sara Blakely, Founder of SPANX.
-“I am also thrilled to welcome Jeanne Jackson to the SPANX family.
+Her deep commitment to our brand gives me great confidence in the continued success of our company,” said Sarah Blakeley, Founder of SPANX.
+“I am also happy to welcome Jeanne Jackson to the SPANX family.
 Her unparalleled industry experience will be invaluable as we enter this next phase of growth and innovation.
-Cricket and Jeanne make a powerful team and I look forward to it looking forward to working closely with them in their new roles.”
+Cricket and Jeanne make a powerful team and I look forward to working closely with them both in their new roles.”

 “I am honored to continue leading SPANX's incredible team in this new capacity during this pivotal growth moment in the company's journey,” said Cricket Whitton.
 “I am energized by the opportunity to work even more closely with Sara, our visionary founder, and to collaborate with Jeanne.”